-The partnership between the Minnesota State Fair Foundation and the Minnesota State Fair has fueled more than 18 years of improvements and projects at the Minnesota State Fair.
+The partnership between the Minnesota State Fair Foundation and the Minnesota State Fair has fueled 20 years of improvements and projects at the Minnesota State Fair.

 Through the support of our Friends of the Fair, special project and program area donors, volunteers and Taste of the Fair guests, grants from the Foundation to the State Fair have funded projects and programs across the fairgrounds and all five of our priority areas!